bemc22/ModuloSEFL/README.md

 ```bash
 python test.py
 ```

-This loads the trained checkpoint from `./ckpts/ModuloSEFLnet.pth`, performs reconstruction on a test sample, and displays:
+This loads the trained checkpoint from `./ckpts/ModuloSEFLnet.pth`.
-- Modulo measurements
-- Reconstructed HDR image
-- Ground truth
-- PSNR and SSIM metrics

 ## Dataset Structure